marcobellagente93/phdthesis/README.md

-# Go with the Flow: Normalizing Flows applications for particle physics
+# Go with the Flow
+## Normalizing Flows applications for particle physics

 This repository contains the LaTeX source for the PhD thesis written by [Marco Bellagente](https://marcobellagente93.github.io).
 Some code is available for running the experiments presented in the thesis in the repositories linked below.